 - vegetable oil - here's why we're making this small vanilla cake recipe with oil!
-First, it keeps the cake more moist than butter.
+First, it's the perfect way to keep the cake more moist than butter.
 Also, since you don't have to worry about softening or creaming butter, the oil makes this small vanilla cake recipe SO easy!

 - buttermilk - make sure your buttermilk is room temperature.
 This helps your mini vanilla cake to bake up nice and fluffy in the oven.
 If you don't have buttermilk, see below in the Tips and FAQ for a substitute!

 - cake flour - cake flour gives this mini vanilla cake its soft and tender crumb because it has less protein in it than all-purpose flour.
 If you don't have cake flour, see below for how to make a substitute using all-purpose flour and cornstarch!
 Be sure to use a kitchen scale to measure by weight, or use the spoon-and-level method to measure by volume.

 - baking powder & baking soda - these helps to give our small vanilla cake recipe some lift!

 - salt - since we're using vegetable oil, we don't have any salt from salted butter.
 So we need to add some salt to make sure we bring out the vanilla flavor and sweetness in this small vanilla cake recipe!

 And for our quick, perfectly-portioned vanilla buttercream frosting you'll need: